 Competition for jobs within the industry is expected to increase according to the U.S. Bureau of Labor Statistics as more students graduate from law school each year than there are positions available.
 Rather than pursuing alternative careers, many graduates may look to start their own practice, which will require start-up capital that can be obtained via SBA loans.

-Common Ways Attorneys Use SBA Loans
+Common Ways Lawyers Use SBA Business Loans

 Regardless of experience, the challenges of running your own legal practice can be substantial and it’s critical to understand the anticipated expenses.
 Below are a few examples of ways SBA loan funds can be used to help fund your growth.